RubixML/Credit/README.md

 # Credit Card Default Predictor

-A Rubix ML example project that predicts the probability of a customer defaulting on their credit card bill next month using a Logistic Regression estimator and data transform pipeline.
-This project demonstrates binary classification, one hot encoding, standardization, and model persistence.
+A Rubix ML example project that predicts the probability of a customer defaulting on their credit card bill next month using a 30,000 sample dataset, Logistic Regression estimator, and data transform pipeline.
+In this project you will learn the concepts of binary classification, one hot encoding, standardization, and model persistence.

 ## Installation